v3nom/RequireJStoTypescript/README.md

-# RequireJStoTypescript
+# JavaScript RequireJS to TypeScript
-Sample project showing how to incrementaly migrate RequireJS Javascript project to TypeScript
+Sample project showing how to incrementally migrate RequireJS Javascript project to TypeScript